Triple Crown of Hiking

 These three trails were the first designated National Scenic Trails in the National Trails System.
 Their total length is about 7875 mi; vertical gain is more than 1000000 ft.
 A total of 22 states are visited if the three trails are completed.
 The American Long Distance Hiking Association – West (ALDHA–West) is the only organization that recognizes this hiking feat.
 At the ALDHA–West gathering, held each fall, the Triple Crown honorees are recognized and awarded plaques noting their achievement.
-As of the end of the application period in 2021, 525 hikers have been designated Triple Crowners by ALDHA-West since 1994.
+As of the end of the application period in 2024, 775 hikers have been designated Triple Crowners by ALDHA-West since 1994.

 History

 The first person to ever achieve The Triple Crown of Hiking was Eric Ryback.
 Ryback completed the Appalachian Trail in 1969 as a 16-year-old.
 He completed the Pacific Crest Trail in 1970 and chronicled it in his 1971 book The High Adventure of Eric Ryback: Canada to Mexico on Foot.
 Ryback completed a route approximating today's Continental Divide Trail in 1972 and chronicled it in his second book, The Ultimate Journey (now out of print).

-In 2013, Reed Gjonnes, age 13, became the youngest person to thru-hike all three trails to complete the Triple Crown.
+In 2013, Reed Gjonnes, age 13, became the youngest person to thru-hike the official routes of all 3 trails to complete the Triple Crown.
 A thru-hike is defined as completing a long trail in a single trip.
 She hiked all three trails as continuous northbound hikes in one hiking season each.
-Along with her father Eric Gjonnes, she hiked The Pacific Crest Trail in 2011, the Appalachian Trail in 2012, and the Continental Divide Trail in 2013.
+Along with her father Eric Gjonnes, she hiked The Pacific Crest Trail in 2011, the Appalachian Trail in 2012, and the entire 3,100 mile official route of the Continental Divide Trail in 2013.